skadistats/clarity/README.md

 Clarity is a parser for Dota 2 and CSGO replay files, written in Java.

+## October 6, 2022: Version 2.7.4 released

+Fixes an issue with today's update, which introduced field path length 7

 ## August 01, 2022: Version 2.7.3 released

 Fixes an issue with console recorded replays on a bad connection, where more than one entity update needs to be deferred.